-Want to know one simple step to take in structure building that will make your scenery come alive, and your work stand out as different from any others?
-It’s adding small details outside model railroad buildings that makes all the difference in the world.
-And as we see in this video tip from NMRA Master Model Railroader, Gerry Leone, it just takes a little extra time and effort to finish your structures, but it really pays dividends!
+Want to know a simple step that will bring your scenery to life and make your work stand out from the rest?
+Adding small details outside model railroad buildings makes all the difference in the world.
+As we see in this video from MRA Master Model Railroader Gerry Leone, it may take a little extra time and effort, but the results really pay off!

 Trackside Model Train Building Modifications

-Using a fairly generic trackside model train building which he scratchbuilt, before he places it on his layout, Gerry always plans on adding small external features to make the structure unique and come “alive.”
+Gerry uses a fairly generic trackside model train building that he scratch-built.
+Before he places it on his layout, Gerry always plans on adding small external features to make the structure unique and come “alive.”
 Since the building will sit along the tracks, he decided a small loading dock would be appropriate below the boxcar freight doors on the backside.
-Using basswood stripwood, he scratchbuilt a small loading dock and what a difference it suddenly made.
-The model was no longer generic – it had a purpose.
-Now it’s time to add small details like barrels, pallets, boxes and crates to further “enliven the scene.”
+Using basswood stripwood, he scratch-built a small loading dock, and what a difference it suddenly made!
+The model was no longer generic—it had a purpose.
+Now it’s time to add small details like barrels, pallets, boxes, and crates to further “enliven the scene.”

 Here are more ideas for making model railroad buildings for your layout.